remy/remysharp.com/public/drafts/me-on-react-an-old-dog.md

 One of the more popular state machine libraries for React is Redux (based around Flux, though I've personally never used Flux).

-I got hooked on the idea of state machines in software way back in my university days (the late 90s), then again with a talk by XXXXX.
-Then after 30 minutes of watching Dan XXXXX egghead (free) video tutorials on how Redux works, I was hooked 100%.
+I got hooked on the idea of state machines in software way back in my university days (the late 90s), then again with a talk at jQuery UK 2013 by [Doug Neiner](https://vimeo.com/67473899).
+Then after 30 minutes of watching Dan Abramov egghead (free) video tutorials [on how Redux works](https://egghead.io/courses/getting-started-with-redux), I was hooked 100%.

 I'm a huge fan of state machines because they make developing, debugging and testing a lot simpler.
 This is because instead of relying on any number and combinations of user input to set my application to a specific state, I'm able to manually set the state and inject it into my system to see how it behaves (and make any necessary changes there and then).